Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Ablation and Discussion

 \subsection{Experimental Setup}

-We try to keep the hyper-parameters the same in every model for a fair comparison.
+We try to keep the hyperparameters the same in every model for a fair comparison.
 We set the learning rate to $3 \times 10^{-5}$, which performed the best for the baseline model \citep{ramesh-etal-2022-samanantar} during fine-tuning.
-We set warmup updates to 4000 and the initial learning rate to $10^{-7}$ with inverse Square root as the learning rate scheduler.
-Due to the small size of the dataset, we validate and save checkpoints at frequent intervals at multiples of 500 steps or the end of an epoch.
-We continue training with Early Stopping till validation loss does not improve for five consecutive checkpoints.
+We set warmup updates to 4000 and the initial learning rate to $10^{-7}$ with inverse square root as the learning rate scheduler.
+Due to the small size of the dataset, we validate and save checkpoints at frequent intervals, at multiples of 500 steps or at the end of an epoch.
+We continue training with Early Stopping till the validation loss does not improve for five consecutive checkpoints.
 We use \emph{Label Smoothed Cross Entropy} as the loss function and set 0.1 as the \emph{smoothing\_value}.
 We set the \emph{batch\_size} to 256 tokens and \emph{update\_frequency} to 2.
 Effectively, this makes the \emph{batch\_size} of 512 tokens per step.
 We use a single GeForce RTX 2080 Ti with 11 GB GPU RAM.
-We use Ubuntu 18.04.1 LTS x86\_64 for all our experiments.
+All experiments are conducted on Ubuntu 18.04.1 LTS x86\_64.
 We perform memory-efficient FLOP16 training and use the fairseq \citep{ott-etal-2019-fairseq} library for our implementations.
 We set 42 as the \emph{random\_seed} and 0.7 as the \emph{keeping\_probability} of dropout.
 During testing, we used beam search with a \emph{beam\_width} of 5.